The Inaugural Ultra-SLP Conference

 About the conference

 The Ultra-SLP: Evidence and Practice in Ultrasound Biofeedback Therapy conference is a two-day conference for SLPs about using ultrasound in speech and swallowing practice.
-UltraSLP draws on the substantial ultrasound clinical and research presence of the University of Cincinnati and collaborative host, Cincinnati Children’s Hospital, to attract clinicians and researchers from around the country, representative of different regions, populations, and clinical practice types.
+UltraSLP draws on the substantial ultrasound clinical and research presence of the University of Cincinnati and collaborative host, Cincinnati Children’s Hospital, to invite dialogue from clinicians and researchers from around the country, representative of different regions, populations, and clinical practice types.
 For ultrasound beginners, the conference will start with a training workshop before moving on to presentations about current best practices for using ultrasound with different clients and disorders.
-As an Implementation-Science (IS) conference, UltraSLP promotes researcher-clinician partnerships, including round-table sessions for clinician-researcher discussions, and connecting attendees with post-conference mentorship.
+As an Implementation-Science (IS) conference, UltraSLP promotes researcher-clinician partnerships by (1) including round-table sessions for clinician-researcher discussions, and (2) connecting attendees with post-conference mentorship.

 Conference Timeline